Holly Sonders Flaunts Booty & Bends Down In Blue Thong While Spraying A Hose In Latest Video

 Former Fox presenter Holly Sonders has continued to tantalize her 537,000 Instagram followers with some racy shares.
-In her latest upload, the brunette bombshell posted a shot of her wearing very little, much to the delight of her admirers on the image-sharing platform.
+In her latest upload, the brunette bombshell posted a shot of herself wearing very little, much to the delight of her admirers on the image-sharing platform.

-The video appeared to be taken during her last shoot.
-As The Inquisitr previously reported, Sonders shared a snap of her rocking a blue lace lingerie set while holding a hose recently.
+The video appeared to be taken during her most recent shoot.
+As The Inquisitr previously reported, Sonders shared a snap of herself rocking a blue lace lingerie set while holding a hose recently.
 The attire left little to the imagination, and the photo has since garnered plenty of likes and enthusiastic responses.

 The outfit in her new video is the same, albeit captured from a different angle.
 Sonders had a hose for the occasion, and she flaunted her sun-kissed derriere instead of showcasing her other assets.